 At the Pride Commons, students can access resources, hang out with friends, study and join the LGBT and ally community.
 One example of a great resource from LGBTQ+ Services is “The Q Guide,” a comprehensive guide to everything one needs to know as an LGBT student and ally on campus.

-7. Emory University in Atlanta, Ga.
+7. Emory University in Atlanta, Georgia

 The very first student group on campus was the Gay Liberation Committee in 1972.
 Emory’s Office of LGBT Life has continued to improve to set the standard for schools throughout the nation.
-Emory also has a long history of LGBT activism, involvement and inclusion, according to Campus Pride.

 From the three scholarships and leadership funding options, Emory provides a total of $6,000 to LGBT students.
 The school also has various LGBT-related student organizations, queer discussion groups, queer connection programs and events.